alters-mit/magnebot/doc/joint_static.md

 `from magnebot.joint_static import JointStatic`

-Static data for a joint the Magnebot.
+Static data for a joint of the Magnebot.

 ***